United States Holocaust Memorial Museum

 The presentation is as extraordinary as the subject matter: upon arrival, you are issued an "identity card" containing biographical information on a real person from the Holocaust.
 As you move through the museum, you read sequential updates on your card.

 Hitler's rise to power and the spread of European anti-Semitism are thoroughly documented in the museum's early exhibits, with films of Nazi rallies, posters, newspaper articles, and recordings of Hitler's speeches immersing you in the world that led to the Holocaust.

-You are confronted with the gruesome, appalling truths of the Holocaust in the deeply disturbing exhibit The Final Solution, which details the Nazis' execution of 6 million Jews.
-Exhibits include film footage of scientific experiments done on Jews, artifacts such as a freight car like those used to transport Jews from Warsaw to the Treblinka death camp, and crematoria implements.
+You are confronted with the truths of the Holocaust in the exhibit The Final Solution, which details the Nazis' murder of six million Jews.
+Exhibits include film footage of scientific experiments done on Jews, artifacts such as a freight car like those used to transport Jews from Warsaw to concentration camps, and crematoria implements.
 There are films and audio recordings of Holocaust survivors telling their harrowing stories.

 After this powerful experience, the adjacent Hall of Remembrance, filled with candles and hand-painted tiles dedicated to children who died in the Holocaust, provides a much-needed space for quiet reflection.

 Like the history it covers, the museum can be disturbing; it's not recommended for children under 11, although Daniel's Story, in a ground-floor exhibit not requiring tickets, is designed for children ages eight and up.
 Ask for the Family Guide that accompanies the exhibits for children.